pmitev/UPPMAX-Singularity-workshop/docs/exercise_00.md

 # Simple build to exercise

-Let's start with something easy and fast to build - Install the [figlet](http://www.figlet.org/examples.html) app in container.
+Let's start with something easy and fast to build - Install the [figlet](http://www.figlet.org/examples.html) app in a container.

 ```
 $ figlet UPPMAX